-Hip and groin pain in runners is a fairly common issue.
+Hip and groin pain while running is a fairly common issue.
 Groin pain in a runner can be due to the muscles around the hip, the tendons around the hip, the bones that make up the hip and the labrum.
 Many hip and groin injuries are minor and you can continue running after a brief recovery period.
 As we will discuss, other causes of hip and groin pain in a runner will require prompt and immediate attention.

 Common Causes of Hip or Groin Pain In Runners.

 The adductor muscles attach to the pelvis and the inside portion of the thigh.
 They work to stabilize your leg with any side to side motion.
 Runners who typically stay on the road might have hip pain after hilly trail race.
 So a change from your normal running course or pattern can cause some of the muscles around the hip to bother you.
-Trail runs or running on uneven terrain puts stress on many muscles around the hip.
-If you are not prepared will make your adductor muscles work harder than usual. running on uneven terrain, or on a path with a significant slope then your adductors are working harder than they are used to.
-This will cause pain along the inner thigh, and sometimes up near the pelvic attachment.
+Trail runs or running on uneven terrain puts stress on many muscles around the groin and hip.
+If you are not prepared it will make your adductor muscles work harder than usual.
+If you are running on uneven terrain, or on a path with a significant slope then your adductors are working harder than they are used to.
+This will cause pain along the inner thigh, and sometimes up near the pelvic attachment when running.
 Adductor muscle strains usually subside within a few weeks.
 Stretching and adductor strengthening are the key to minimizing the risk of developing a chronic long term issue with them.
 Running is usually well tolerated, just stay on a flat surface for a while until they calm down.
 It is worth noting, I have had a few runners over the years who have mistakenly thought that they had an adductor strain when in fact they had deep groin pain due to a stress fracture.
 So if you are unsure, see a sports medicine doc sooner rather than later.

 Hip Flexors as a cause of hip pain and popping.